moutabreath/command_automator/Readme.md

 To make an exe out of it:

- -  pyinstaller command_automator_api.pyw -i ui/resources/Commands_Automator.ico -F
+ -  pyinstaller command_automator_api.pyw -i ui/resources/Commands_Automator.ico -F --add-data "ui;ui"

 Put the exe file at the root of the project.